Unboxing LLMs > loading...

 7.1 Document Analysis and Summarization

-Suitable approaches: Local + global attention (Longformer, BigBird)
+Suitable approaches: Local + global attention (Longformer, BigBird), Hierarchical.

 7.2 Conversational AI and Chat Systems

-Suitable approaches: Streaming methods (Transformer-XL style) or attention sinks
+Suitable approaches: Streaming methods (Transformer-XL style), Attention Sinks.

 7.3 Code Understanding and Generation